-The program does include a mandatory
+The program does include the mandatory

-one-week residency class (SCTL 501).
+Residency (SCTL 501).
 This in-person class is held on the UW campus in Seattle in September, typically the week before autumn quarter begins.
 How Online Learning Works

 From your computer, you will connect to a robust online learning management system called Canvas.
 This web-based software allows you to access course materials on demand and interact with faculty and fellow classmates in online forums at any time.

 As in a classroom course, you will start and finish each online course with the rest of your cohort.
 All students have the same deadlines, and you will need to keep up with all lectures, readings and other assignments.

 For each five-credit course, you can expect about five hours of online instruction each week.
 This program uses both real-time online instruction and on-demand learning.
 Read more below or watch this video that explains the learning experience.

 Live, real-time online classes are a central aspect of the program and one of its unique strengths.
 Held one night a week from 5–7 p.m.
 Pacific time, the classes bring instructors and students together using the web conferencing platform.

 These sessions give you the opportunity to participate in discussions, exercises, games, simulations and other activities with members of your cohort.
 The interactions are a key element to building the relationships that differentiate the program from other online degree programs.
 Regular attendance is required to successfully complete the program.